Pyshou/MD-FEP_parallel_Q5/1_pre-equil_in_membrane/README.md

 - In protein.itp, rename the object (i.e. "Protein_chain_A") in the [ moleculetype ] section to "protein" or at least to match the object name in topol.top
 - Remove the "#include "oplsaa.ff/forcefield.itp" line as it will be already loaded from the topol.top mother topology and Gromacs will complain about that.
 - At the end of the file, remove everything from "; Include Position restraint file" / after the improper section (same thing)
-- Now replace the protein coordinates in the full system PDB file (i.e. hexagon.pdb) by those of the previously generated protein_gmx.pdb file
 - Now adjust the number of POPC lipids, solvent molecules and ions in the end of topol.top .
 For counting residues, you can for instance use the following for POPC lipids (same applies for "SOL" molecules, dividing by 3 and not 52 while for ions, the counting is straighforward):

 ```nbPOPatm=$(grep POP system.pdb | wc -l); echo $nbPOPatm"/52"|bc``` # 52 atoms per Berger united atom POPC lipid